SchoemanClaudia/1up-growkits/README.md

    - Expiry: Any future date
    - CVC: Any 3-digit number

-- Store keys in Heroku Config Vars or secure .env files
+- Store keys in Heroku Config Vars or secure .env files, never exposed in code.
+- Webhook endpoints are verified using Stripe's provided signing secret, ensuring authenticity of requests.

 ### Gmail SMTP Integration
 Used to send transactional emails (confirmations, resets etc.)